yellobyte/LED-Strip-Light-Organ/README.md

 ## Technical Infos ##

 In our case we have 3 channels and therefore control 3 LED Strips.
 Their specified working voltage must be 12V DC.
-The maximum length of the LED Strips our device can handle is determined by the current consumption (amperes per meter length) of each LED Strip and the external 12V power supply you use.
+The maximum length of the LED Strips our device can handle is determined by the current consumption (amperes per meter length) of each LED Strip and the maximum current rating of the external 12V power supply used.

 (The LED Strips I tested with were equipped with 3528 SMD LEDs, had 60 LEDs per meter length and were 5m long.
 They proved no problem at all and never triggered the overcurrent protection circuitry which was set to 2.2A).